BertZZ/OnlinePokerProject/README.md

 --------
 We used Mocha/Chai and Zombie for testing

-INSERT IMAGE OF TESTS
+INSERT IMAGE OF TESTS PASSING

 Acomplishments
 ---------------
-1. The Hand Checker function is a really great achievemnet.
+1. The Hand Checker function is a really great accompleshment, writing our own and not using a gem or Library
+2. Getting the cards to appear on the webpage dynamically.
+3. The game logic is well written and structured.